UPDATE FROM THE FAMILY:

 Many of his grandchildren were gifted model airplanes that are still on display in their homes today.
 He loved to exercise his love for the Second Amendment by teaching his family and friends how to shoot responsibly.
 Many of his grandchildren caught their first fish or took their first deer with his hand on their shoulder.
 He consistently referred to the great outdoors as “God’s Country”.
 He taught all his loved ones to appreciate the time they had in it.

 Some of the best memories of Larry are full of laughter and stories told around the family dinner table.
 Even in retirement, Larry never settled with the knowledge he gained.
 He consistently sharpened his mind in many fields.
 He even went so far to build an airplane engine just to pass the time.
 He loved being surrounded by family and trading stories with his children and grandchildren.
 He passes down a legacy full of love and respect.

 In honor of his memory, donations can be made to the Northeast Oregon Compassion Center through Coles Tribute Center at 1950 Place Street, Baker City, Oregon 97814.

-To plant a tree in memory of Judge Larry D. Cole, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Judge Larry D. Cole, please visit our floral store.